Executive Summary

 In this scenario, the four 2030 Goals have been implemented, the Hydrogen Technology Demonstrator has proven successful, and the focus has shifted to scaling up long-range hydrogen aviation as quickly as possible.
 A key advantage of this approach is that, in the long term, it eliminates the need for biomass.
 Operation Blue Skies has also been successful, with a global contrail avoidance scheme beginning to scale up from 2030.
 This scenario achieves net-zero aviation by 2050.

-To reach net-zero by 2050, the dashboard indicates that additional policies must be implemented.
+To reach net zero by 2050, the dashboard indicates that additional policies must be implemented.
 These include increasing aircraft production rates to 50% above current forecasts by 2050, which would halve the average fleet age.
 This accelerates the introduction of hydrogen-powered aircraft, leading to hydrogen being responsible for a 40% reduction in emissions by 2050.
-As hydrogen technology is adopted, the aviation sector's reliance on Sustainable Aviation Fuels (SAF) decreases, allowing simpler Biomass-to-Liquid (BtL) plants to meet demand.
+As hydrogen technology is adopted, the aviation sector's reliance on Sustainable Aviation Fuels (SAFs) decreases, allowing simpler Biomass-to-Liquid (BtL) plants to meet demand.
 Consequently, aviation's biomass consumption remains below the target of 30% of global biomass and begins to decline after 2050.
 Moreover, this scenario eliminates the need for efficiency measures such as flying slower or tailoring aircraft design to specific flight ranges.

 Scenario 3: Net-Zero 2050 — Truly Sustainable and Scalable Fuel